Grief consumes loved ones of New York apartment fire victims

 Story highlights

-- One family reportedly lost four people
+- One family reportedly lost four members

-- US Army soldier may be among the dead, his father says
+- A US National Guard soldier is among the dead, his father says

 (CNN)Fernando Batiz says he's "just numb" after the deadly fire that claimed the lives of 12 people in a Bronx apartment building.